Our next issue will come out in autumn, something to keep in mind with your submissions.

 6) We're delighted to accept offers to review your books, but we can't guarantee a review will appear in HCR even if we accept, for a multitude of reasons.
 Time, taste, and temperament are all factors at play here.

 7) Please no simultaneous submissions, and we no longer accept previously published work.
 Give us a new adventure!

 9) Please allow at least two months to pass before checking in with us again.
 We promise to respond to every single submission, regardless of acceptance or rejection, so hold tight.
 If we miss you in the night, our apologies.
 Remind us and we'll take a look.

-10) Title your submission like so: “Submission–Your Name” and send to to hobocampreview [at] gmail [dot] com.
+10) Title your submission “Submission–Your Name” and send to to hobocampreview [at] gmail [dot] com.
 (Yes, good ol' ancient Hotmail!)
 Include a short bio and any links to your website/blog.
 Please keep bios brief.
 We reserve the right to shorten bios.

 Legal Notification: Upon publication in Hobo Camp Review, all rights revert to the author.
 However, Hobo Camp Review reserves the right to publish your submitted material in any future print version of the review.
 If your work was published in Hobo Camp Review first and is republished elsewhere, please mention us.
 That's awful kind of ya.

 All work displayed at Hobo Camp Review is copyrighted, so don’t get sticky fingers or we’ll turn you in at the next town.
 We're serious.
 A hobo with a grudge and a lot of time on his hands isn't something you want to deal with.